Monobia quadridens: Life cycle and ecology

 Monobia quadridens is bivoltine, having two generations in a year.
-One emerges in summer, while the other overwinters as a pupa before emerging the following spring.
+One emerges in summer, while the other overwinters as pupae before emerging the following spring.
 Copulation lasts for 30 minutes in M. quadridens, while in most wasp species, it only lasts a minute or two.
 It nests in a variety of cavities including tunnels abandoned by carpenter bees, old nests built by mud daubers, and hollow plant stems.

-The diet of M. quadridens is primarily composed of caterpillars of microlepidoptera, including species from the families Pyralidae, Crambidae, Elachistidae, Amphisbatidae, Gelechiidae and Tortricidae.
+The diet of M. quadridens is primarily composed of caterpillars of microlepidoptera, including species from the families Pyralidae, Crambidae, Elachistidae, Amphisbatidae, Gelechiidae, and Tortricidae.
 The diet also includes a large proportion of pollen.

 Sting

-Like many wasps, Monobia quadridens is capable of delivering a sting.
+Like many wasps, M. quadridens is capable of delivering a sting.
 The pain caused by the sting of a female is similar to that caused by the bald-faced hornet or the ant Myrmecia nigriceps.
 Unlike most other wasps, however, the male is also capable of delivering a painful jab like a needle prick, although no venom is injected, so the pain is transient.
 The male has no stinger and uses the tip of its abdomen.